-- Make your cut just above the first set of leaves at the base of the flower stalk.
+- Finally, make your cut just above the first set of leaves at the base of the flower stalk.

 How to store late season lavender cuttings to use indoors.

-And if you want more info on pruning and curing your lavender, check out our step-by-step guide here.
+And if you want more info on pruning and curing your lavender at various growth stages, check out our step-by-step guide here.

 - Place the fragrant stems in your stinky hen house.